tandasat/blog/_drafts/2023-06-01-intel-vt-rp-with-examples---part-1-hlat.md

 ## Conclusion

-In this post, we looked into how EPT can be used to harden the OS kernel against attackers with arbitrary kernel-mode read write primitives, how the remapping attack bypasses one of such hardening mechanisms (eg, KDP), and how HLAT, one of features Intel VT-rp offers, prevents the attack.
+In this post, we looked into how EPT can be used to harden the OS kernel against attackers with arbitrary kernel-mode read write primitives, how the remapping attack bypasses one of such hardening mechanisms (eg, KDP), and how HLAT, one of the features Intel VT-rp offers, prevents the attack.

-Intel VT-rp is available on subset of 12th gen Intel processors and still not used by Hyper-V.
+Intel VT-rp is available on a subset of 12th+ gen Intel processors and is still not used by Hyper-V.

 Until HLAT is used and hardware supporting the feature becomes prevalent, the remapping attack will remain to be a relevant exploitation technique.
-Security software designers and attackers should keep it in mind when considering a use of EPT based data protection.
+Security software designers and attackers should keep it in mind when considering the use of EPT-based data protection.

 ### Acknowledgement